 The Data Science and Technology Department is an active participant in a number of projects in the arena of computer security.
-Research sponsors have included DOE’s ASCR program, DOE OE’s CEDS program, NNSA, NSF’s SaTC program, and NSF’s OAC, among others.
+Research sponsors have included DOE’s ASCR program, DOE’s CEDS program, NNSA, NSF’s SaTC program, and NSF’s OAC, among others.
 Historically, projects have had a very broad cross-section of foci, though current projects tend to focus on security in high-performance computing environments, and security of cyber-physical systems, notably in the energy sector.
 These projects include collaborations with UC Berkeley, UC Davis, and numerous other academic and National Lab partners.

 Cybersecurity R&D areas of particular focus for the Berkeley Lab in recent years have included: